Curdi

 Kurdi or Curdi is a village in Sanguem taluka of Goa.
 The village was submerged in the 1980s by the reservoir of the Salaulim Dam.
-Every year, at the peak of summer during April-May, parts of the submerged village rise above the water level for around one month.
+Every year, at the peak of summer during April–May, parts of the submerged village rise above the water level for around one month.
 During this period, the original villagers come back to relive their memories and gather around their respective places of worship.
-Most of the villagers were rehabilitated to the nearby villages of Valkinim and Vaddem, and have since spread all across Goa.
+Most of the villagers were rehabilitated to the nearby villages of Valkinim and Vaddem, and have since spread across Goa and beyond.

 Location

 The village is located in Sanguem taluka, and is accessible by bike via the Curchorem-Ponda road.
-It is located approximately 5 km from Salaulim Dam's catchment area and has become a tourist destination when above the water level in May.
+It is located approximately 5 km from Salaulim Dam's catchment area and has become a tourist destination when it resurfaces from under the water in May.

 History

 Kurdi was a prosperous agricultural village with a population of approximately 3,000.
 It had a main Hindu temple, smaller temples, a Christian chapel, and a Muslim shrine.

 In the 1960s, Dayanand Bandodkar, the then Chief Minister of Goa, decided to build the Salaulim dam to supply water to a large part of the state.
 Understanding that the villages of Curdi and Kurpem would be submerged by the reservoir, he offered the villagers rehabilitation in the nearby villages of Valkinim and Vaddem.
 The families were compensated with 10000 sqm of agricultural land by the government.
 With all plans in place, the people of Curdi began moving out by 1971, making way for the construction of the dam by 1975.

 The reservoir submergence involved 20 villages which were partially or fully submerged.
 3000 people (over 450 families) were displaced and resettled.
 The 2.5 m tall figure of Mother Goddess (dated to 5th century BC), a 16 tonne image, in the village was relocated to Verna.
 Another temple (dedicated to Mahadev), archaeologically dated to the 10th–11th century of the Kadamba period, at Curdi, Angod, was also relocated to a site 17 km away.
 The relocation was done by dismantling of the original temple and then reassembling it at the new location after methodically numbering each stone, over a period of 11 years.

 The village also has a 10 km long irrigation canal that was cut through laterite stone and is more than 10 m deep at most parts and winds its way through the religious structures.
 The canal's water was diverted by bunding it annually, until a man named Bosle built the permanent Bosle bund 150 years ago.

 Devabhag, Stristal, Karemal, Unan, Akrimal, Dhapode, Talsai and Kaman, among others, were the various smaller colonies of the village.
 Of these, Talsai and about half of Kurpem were not submerged by the reservoir.

 In 2017, the remains of a temple dedicated to Ganesha were discovered about 500 m away from the Shree Someshwar Temple.
 The temple's existence was not known as it was covered with thick vegetation before the submergence of the village.